About this listing

 Around the dining table are 6 chairs and there is also a table outside so if the weather is nice you can eat your meals there.

 There is one bedroom with a double bed (a small one) and in the sleeping loft are 4 mattresses.
 Clean linen is provided for our guests and they put the linen on the bed and covers.
+The cabin is small and the sleeping loft is not with a full height so adults might find it cramped.

 The shower is in a separate room from the toilet and sink.
 There are bathroom towels there but not shower towels, so guests should bring towels for the shower.